muir/libschema/README.md

 Libschema provides a way for Go libraries to manage their own database migrations.

-Trying migrations to libraries supports two things: the first is source code locality: the migrations can be next to the code that uses the tables that the migrations address.
+Tying migrations to libraries supports two things: the first is source code locality: the migrations can be next to the code that uses the tables that the migrations address.

 The second is support for migrations in third-party libraries.
-This is a relatively unexplored and unsolved problem: how can an open source (or proprietary) library specify and maintain a database schema.
+This is a relatively unexplored and unsolved problem: how can an open source (or proprietary) library specify and maintain a database schema?
 Libschema hopes to start solving this problem.

 ## Register and execute